 Visit the full OIC Guide at: OIC Guide

-Income tax debts can be discharged as per the rules quoted in Chapter 7 or Chapter 13 of the Bankruptcy Code.
+Income tax debts can be discharged as per the rules quoted in Chapter 7 and Chapter 13 of the Bankruptcy Code.
 While Chapter 7 lists the eligibility criteria for discharging the entire amount of debt, Chapter 13 delineates a payment notion whereby you only need to repay some portion of your debts and the rest is discharged.
-However, your tax debt must fulfill the following five criteria before being considered eligible for discharge under Chapter 7 or Chapter 13:
+However, your tax debt must fulfill the following five criteria before being considered eligible for discharge:

 - The tax return had been filed at least two years before you file for bankruptcy.
 This time period is actually calculated from the date you had filed the returns.

 - The tax return filed had not been fraudulent or frivolous.

 - IRS has made the tax assessment at least 240 days before you have filed for bankruptcy.
 This assessment may be made when you report a balance due, the IRS makes the final determination in an audit, or an assessment proposed by the IRS has been finalized.

 - You are not guilty of evading taxes intentionally.